-Education and Community Learning - Undertaking of engagement and education programs that facilitate opportunities for the community to help implement The Meadoway and utilize this new connection between downtown Toronto and Rouge National Urban Park;

-- Public Relations and Communications Undertaking of communications and public relations programs that will effectively position The Meadoway as a world class opportunity for greenspace revitalization; - Meadow Revitalization Completion of an additional 40 ha of meadow habitat and the continued monitoring and maintenance of 80 ha of habitat in the Meadoway; and - Active Transportation and Connections Completion of the necessary technical analysis, planning, permitting, and design to provide for a connected 16 km active transportation network across The Meadoway along with beginning implementation for incomplete sections of the trail.
+- Education and Community Learning Undertaking of engagement and education programs that facilitate opportunities for the community to help implement The Meadoway and utilize this new connection between downtown Toronto and Rouge National Urban Park; - Public Relations and Communications Undertaking of communications and public relations programs that will effectively position The Meadoway as a world class opportunity for greenspace revitalization; - Meadow Revitalization Completion of an additional 40 ha of meadow habitat and the continued monitoring and maintenance of 80 ha of habitat in the Meadoway; and - Active Transportation and Connections Completion of the necessary technical analysis, planning, permitting, and design to provide for a connected 16 km active transportation network across The Meadoway along with beginning implementation to address the incomplete sections of the existing trail through the hydro corridor and required upgrades.

-With funding from the original \$10M Weston Family Foundation still remaining at the end of 2020, Phase 1 was expanded to 2021.
+With funding from the original \$10M Weston Family Foundation remaining at the end of 2020, Phase 1 was expanded to 2021.
 A carry forward of \$3.8M into 2021 to support the implementation of the Highland Creek trail connection was approved.

-In addition to the carry forward of the funding for the Highland Creek trail connection, the Weston Family Foundation approved in principle \$1.348M in bridge funding for 2021 to allow for meadow restoration and to continue general project management while TRCA continues to seek leverage funding.
-Education, engagement and communications efforts were scaled back during this transition while additional leverage funding was explored.
+In addition to the carry forward of the funding for the Highland Creek trail connection, the Weston Family Foundation approved in principle \$1.348M in bridge funding for 2021 and 2022 to allow for meadow restoration and to continue general project management while TRCA continues to seek leverage funding.
+Education, engagement, and communications efforts have been scaled back during this transition, while additional leverage funding is explored.